Sanitary Requirements for the Export of Horses from Canada to the U.S.

 - The animal has been in Canada and/or the U.S.A. during the 60 days preceding exportation.

-- The animal was inspected on the premises of origin and found free from evidence of communicable disease and, insofar as can be determined, has not been exposed to communicable disease during the 60 days preceding exportation.
+- The animal was inspected and found free from evidence of communicable disease and, insofar as can be determined, has not been exposed to communicable disease during the 60 days preceding exportation.

 - The animal has not been vaccinated with a live or attenuated or inactivated vaccine during the 14 days preceding exportation.